 His tenacity and loyal nature make him an eager to please dog who will listen to everything you say.
-With persistent training, this guy is a delight to train.
+With persistent training, this pup is a delight to train.
 All you need is a few treats in hand and a perfect ‘who’s a good boy?’ squeaky voice.
 Be sure to read up on the positive reward training method, and he’ll be obedient in no time.

 Unfortunately, research shows that the mutated gene that causes the light blue color is a result of low melanin levels.
 Melanin is a broad term for the pigmentation of skin, hair, and eye.
 Low melanin levels can cause other health concerns, such as skin conditions, heart diseases, eye conditions, lower immunity, and a higher chance of developing cancer.

-This is something to bear in mind if you are seeking out a blue-nosed Pitbull.
+This is something to bear in mind if you are seeking out a blue nosed Pitbull.
 Because his life might be a bit more troublesome compared to a traditional black-nose.
 It might also cost you a little bit more when it comes to vet bills and insurance too.

 Thankfully, though, the American Pitbull Terrier is a very healthy breed.
 The most two common concerns are hip dysplasia and skin allergies.
 Cerebellar abiotrophy is also found in the breed, which can reduce his mobility, but this is less common.
 He usually enjoys a long lifespan of 12 to 16 years.

-The blue-nosed kibble needs premium quality Pitbull dog food that will keep him sustained throughout the day.
+Their kibble needs premium quality Pitbull dog food that will keep him sustained throughout the day.
 A kibble with a high-protein content is desirable, so look to feed him a protein content of at least 25%.
 He will also probably eat around 1,100 calories per day, which equates to 2 ½ cups of food, and more if he is a working Pitbull.

-The blue-nosed Pitbull is more likely than a standard black-nosed Pitbull to suffer from skin allergies.
+This variation of the breed is more likely than a standard black-nosed Pitbull to suffer from skin allergies.
 So, always be sure to keep an eye on the condition of his skin, because what you put in his bowl can affect it.
 If you notice that he is scratching his skin more than usual, if he has red or inflamed skin, or if he is losing hair in patches, take him to the vet.
 These are all signs of an allergic reaction, and it could be his food.

-The blue-nosed Pitbull has a short and sleek coat that needs very little grooming.
+The blue nosed Pitbull has a short and sleek coat that needs very little grooming.
 This is fantastic news considering how much time you need to devote to his exercise needs.
 He will only need a brush two to three times per week, as Pitbulls are year-round shedders.
 This will help to remove dead fur, spread his natural coat oils around, and generally keep him looking smart.